 Following a nice walk to Morningside, let’s see what was happening at the Church Hill Theatre.
 Making our way backstage first, we could see Vox Motus team putting final touches to Flight models before installing them in the diorama in the venue.
 If you haven’t read it before, take a look at our blog about our visit to the company’s workshop in Glasgow.

 Staying at the same venue, we popped into a dressing room to say hello to Barry McGovern as he was getting transformed into Krapp ahead of his performance of Beckett’s one-man play.
 Once we reached the stage at Church Hill Theatre, we encountered Aracaladanza dancers having a break during Vuelos rehearsals.

 Before we wrap up our tour, let’s visit Castlebrae Community High School and its gym transformed into an International Festival venue for Boy Blue Entertainment’s Project R.E.B.E.L.
 Watch the students operating the venue alongside the International Festival staff and spot Scotland's Prime Minister Nicola Sturgeon visiting the school.

-If you enjoyed this tour behind the scenes of the 2017 International Festival, sign up to our newsletter for more stories and news.
+If you enjoyed this tour behind the scenes of the 2017 International Festival, sign up to our newsletter (link in the footer) for more stories and news.